Jesus talks to a woman in the middle of the day.

 This happened near the town of Sychar.

-Hebrew name of Sychar could mean shoulder.
+The Hebrew name of Sychar could mean shoulder.

 Jesus and His disciples were again heading back to Galilee.

-They would all travel the longer way by going up the Jordan River on the other side.
+Normally Jews would all travel the longer way by going up the Jordan River on the other side.

 Jesus Meets and Talks With a Samaritan Woman